nktknshn/tgmount-ng/README.md

 Last:
   count: 10

-# Filter by filename extension
+# Filter by a filename extension
 ByExtension: .zip

 # will only leave unique docs
 OnlyUniqueDocs:
   # optional.
-Control which document first appeared or last appeared will stay.
+Control which document, first appeared or last appeared, will stay.
   # default: first
   picker: last
   picker: first

-# passby filter.
-Used to command tgmount to producer content in the folder
+# passthrough filter.
+Used to trigger tgmount to produce content in the folder
 # or to reset recursive filter
 All

 # sequentially filters messages.
-Last 10 unique documents
+E.g. last 10 unique documents
 Seq:
   - MessageWithDocument
   - OnlyUniqueDocs